 Mom-shaming is a trend that has been on the rise.
 Honestly, it has always existed, but now, we have a name for it and know how unhealthy it is in our society.
 This is largely because of how social media brought it to light.
 Mom-shaming can cover a wide variety of topics, and it’s something based in judgment.
 But we don’t have to put up with it.

-Let’s learn to recognize mom-shaming when we see it and explore some ways to combat mom-shamers in our lives.
+Let’s learn to recognize and stop mom-shaming when we see it and explore some ways to combat mom-shamers in our lives.

 As I was washing the dishes a few days ago, I had a lot on my mind.
 I was pondering why people judge others… I try not to do it myself, and sometimes my mind even forgets how harsh people can be.